LPD-EPFL/swarm-artifacts/README.md

 # Overview

 SWARM is a wait-free replication protocol for shared data in disaggregated memory that provides 1-RTT reads and writes.

-SWARM-KV is a key-value store that leverages SWARM to offer 1-RTT GETs and UPDATEs.
+SWARM-KV is an RDMA-based disaggregated key-value store that leverages SWARM to offer 1-RTT GETs and UPDATEs.

 This repository contains the artifacts and the instructions needed to reproduce the experiments in our SOSP paper.
 More precisely, it contains: